Published: | Last Updated: April 24, 2023

 If you wish to appeal this proposed levy action, you’ll have until the date shown on the notice to request a Collection Due Process (CDP) hearing with Appeals.
 If your request for a CDP hearing isn’t timely, you can request an Equivalent Hearing within one year from the date of the CDP notice, but you can’t petition the U.S. Tax Court if you disagree with Appeals’ decision.
 See Publication 1660, Collection Appeal Rights, for a full explanation of the CDP process and the Equivalent Hearing process.

-If you disagree with the notice, call the IRS at the toll-free number on the top right corner of your notice.
+If you disagree with the notice, you should consider utilizing your appeal options.
+Form more information on your appeal options, click here.
+In addition to your appeal options, you can call the IRS at the toll-free number on the top right corner of your notice.
 Please have your paperwork (such as cancelled checks, amended return, etc.) ready when you call.
-See also Publication 5, Your Appeal Rights and How to Prepare a Protest If You Don’t Agree.
+See Publication 5, Your Appeal Rights and How to Prepare a Protest If You Don’t Agree.

 The Taxpayer Advocate Service is an independent organization within the IRS that helps taxpayers and protects taxpayers’ rights.
 We can offer you help if your tax problem is causing a financial difficulty, you’ve tried and been unable to resolve your issue with the IRS, or you believe an IRS system, process, or procedure just isn’t working as it should.
 If you qualify for our assistance, which is always free, we will do everything possible to help you.